 Beyond their structural role, amino acids are directly involved in essential metabolic processes:

-• Energy production : Some amino acids, such as leucine and isoleucine, can be oxidized to provide energy, especially in cases of caloric deficit.
+- Energy production : Some amino acids, such as leucine and isoleucine, can be oxidized to provide energy, particularly in the event of a calorie deficit.

 Role in the immune system

-Amino acids also play a crucial role in maintaining and strengthening immune defenses:
+Amino acids also play a crucial role in maintaining and strengthening the immune system:

-• Glutamine : This non-essential amino acid is particularly important for immune cells, as it provides a quick source of energy during times of stress or infection.
+- Glutamine : This non-essential amino acid is particularly important for immune cells, as it provides a quick source of energy during periods of stress or infection.

 Importance for cognitive and hormonal functions